Oven-Roasted Lamb Chops with Orange Juice Marinade

-If simple, low effort, impressive dinners are what you’re after, this Rosemary Roasted Lamb Chops recipe needs to move to the top of your must-make list!
+If simple, low effort, impressive dinners are what you’re after, move these rosemary roasted lamb chops to the top of your must-make list!

 Double cut lamb chops are cooked in a flavorful citrus marinade made with 7 simple ingredients.
 Not only does the marinade infuse a lot of fresh, vibrant flavor into the meat, but the orange juice keeps the chops tender and juicy!
-The dish cooks entirely in the oven, leaving you free to prep side dishes, like roasted veggies (nothing beats perfectly cooked broccoli!) or your favorite salad.
+The dish cooks entirely in the oven, leaving you free to prep side dishes, like roasted veggies (nothing beats roasted broccolini with garlicky breadcrumbs!) or your favorite salad.

 Ingredient Notes